-NTI will develop, pilot and evaluate two state of the art, standardized, web-based trainings to build the capacity of child welfare professionals and mental health practitioners in all States, Tribes and Territories, to better understand and address the mental health needs of children, youth and their families moving toward or having achieved permanency through adoption and guardianship.
+NTI is developing, piloting and evaluating two state of the art, standardized, web-based trainings to build the capacity of child welfare professionals and mental health practitioners in all States, Tribes and Territories, to better understand and address the mental health needs of children, youth and their families moving toward or having achieved permanency through adoption and guardianship.

 NTI Seeks to Improve Outcomes

 Because of traumatic life experiences and compromised beginnings, many children who are adopted or in guardianship experience elevated risks for developmental, health, emotional, and behavioral challenges.
 The impact of these experiences and challenges compromises well-being and family stability.
 NTI seeks to improve these outcomes by infusing enhanced adoption competency in the provision of casework and clinical practice.